Commercial Property Insurance Overview

 - Alterations or additions to existing buildings

-Interruption of Computer Operations: This endorsement provides a limited amount of coverage for loss of business income or extra expense when business operations are suspended due to an interruption of computer operations resulting from the destruction or corruption of electronic data caused by a covered cause of loss.
+- Interruption of Computer Operations: This endorsement provides coverage for loss of business income or extra expense when business operations are suspended due to an interruption of computer operations resulting

-Utility Services: This endorsement extends the policy to cover loss of earnings resulting from off-premises interruptions of utilities and communications services.
+- Utility Services: This endorsement extends the policy to cover loss of earnings resulting from off-premises interruptions of utilities and communications services.

-Other Optional Coverage:
+Other Optional Coverages:

 Monthly Limit of Indemnity: An option that deletes the coinsurance clause while limiting the amount recoverable during any month of business interruption to a stipulated fraction (1/6, 1/4, or 1/3) of the insurance amount.

-The Limit of Insurance: The limit of insurance applicable to the coverage.
+Limit of Insurance: The limit of insurance applicable to the coverage.

 For Commercial Property Policy Not Covering Commercial Residentials Risks:

-An admitted insure must provide a:
+An Admitted insure must provide a:

-- 45 days advance notice of non-renewal or cancellation - after policy has been in effect over 60 days.
+- 45 days advance notice of non-renewal or cancellation, after policy has been in effect over 60 days.

 - 10 days advance notice for non-payment of premium.